MacRover/maxwell/ros_ws/src/arm_controller/README.md

 # Arm Controller

 This package contains ros2 controller and hardware implementation.

-This
+**Currently not reading encoder value in hardware**